DanielHinbest/Java-Web-Development/README.md

 This project was developed in Apache NetBeans IDE 12.2, but can also run in IntelliJ IDEA.

-The current lab/deliverable is: Deliverable #2 - JDBC/Web Security
+The next lab/deliverable is: Deliverable 3 - JSP Web Pages

 Completed deliverables are: <br>
-Deliverable #1 - Java/OOP Review
+Deliverable #1 - Java/OOP Review <br>
+Deliverable #2 - JDBC/Web Security